Jean-Christophe, Prince Napoléon

 In April 1993 he became the first British President of the European Investment Bank (EIB).
 He was also the first Chairman of the European Investment Fund and a Governor of the European Bank for Reconstruction and Development (EBRD).

 Sir Brian has published two historical books, including one on Napoleon’s captivity on St Helena, entitled Terrible Exile: The Last Days of Napoleon on St Helena, (2010), which was short-listed for the Fondation Napoléon History Prize in Paris.
 In 2017 he published his memoirs, entitled, With Respect, Minister: A View from inside Whitehall.

 Michael Roger Binyon OBE is an English journalist and eminent foreign correspondent, known for serving as The Times's Moscow Correspondent as well as reporting from Bonn, Washington and all over the Middle East.

-After teaching English in Minsk for a year, he began his career at the BBC Arabic Service and the Times Educational Supplement.
-He reported from Moscow in the 70s, and went on to cover the fall of the Berlin Wall and numerous Middle East conflicts.
-Other positions he has held at The Times include: diplomatic editor, Washington bureau chief and Brussels correspondent, where his opposite number at The Telegraph was one Boris Johnson.
+His career began at the BBC Arabic Service and the Times Educational Supplement.
+He reported from Moscow in the 70s, and went on to cover the fall of the Berlin Wall and numerous conflicts in the Middle East.

 Dan Cruickshank is an architectural historian and television presenter.
 He is an Honorary Fellow of the Royal Institute of British Architects, a member of the Executive Committee of the Georgian Group, and on the Architectural Panel of the National Trust.
 His recent work includes the television programmes and accompanying books Around the World in 80 Treasures (2005) and Dan Cruickshank's Adventures in Architecture (2008).
 He lives in Spitalfields, London.